aleksaqm/vscode-typhoon-requirement-tool-extension/README.md

 ### Tabular View

-Switch to the Tabular View for a spreadsheet-like interface, allowing bulk editing and quick overview of all items.
+Switch to the Tabular View for a spreadsheet-like interface, allowing adding/editing/deleting and quick overview of all items.

 > <img src="media/documentation-files/tabularView.gif" alt="Requirements Tree And Details View" width="700"/>
 >